Are you going to the French capital? Here are the big mistakes to avoid while traveling in Paris plus all the Paris travel tips you need to know.

-8. Missing the Seine boat cruise
+8. Missing the Seine River cruise

 Cruising on the Seine is one of the must-do romantic things in Paris, so missing it shouldn’t even be an option.

-Though you can easily pay for your ticket at the time of boarding, it’s always better and some times cheaper to buy your seine cruise ticket online.
+Though you can easily pay for your ticket at the time of boarding, it’s always better and sometimes cheaper to buy your seine cruise ticket online.